Origin of the Goths

-Concerning the origin of the Goths before the 3rd century, there is no consensus among scholars.
-It was in the 3rd century that the Goths began to be described by Roman writers as an increasingly important people north of the lower Danube and Black Sea, in the area of modern Rumania, Moldava, and Ukraine.
-They replaced other peoples who had been dominant in the region, such as especially the Carpi.
-However, while some scholars, such as Michael Kulikowski, believe there is insufficient evidence to come to strong conclusions about their earlier origins, the most commonly accepted proposal is that the Goths known to the Romans were a people whose traditions derived to some extent from the Gutones who lived near the delta of the Vistula in what is now Poland.
-More speculatively, the Gutones may have been culturally related to the similarly named Gutes of Gotland and the Geats of southern Scandinavia.
+Concerning the origin of the Goths before the 3rd century CE, there is no consensus among scholars.
+In the 3rd century the Goths began to be mentioned by Roman writers as an increasingly important people living north of the lower Danube and Black Sea, in the area of modern Romania, Republic of Moldova, and Ukraine.
+The Goths replaced other peoples who had been dominant in the region, such as especially the Carpi, and the Germanic-speaking Bastarnae.
+However, while some scholars, such as Michael Kulikowski, believe there is insufficient evidence to come to strong conclusions about their earlier origins, the most commonly accepted proposal is that the Goths known to the Romans were a people whose traditions derived to some extent from the Gutones who lived near the delta of the Vistula in what is now Poland in the 1st and 2nd centuries CE.
+More speculatively, the Gutones may have been culturally related to the similarly named Gutes of Gotland and the Geats of southern Scandinavia, known from much later historical periods.

-The Goths of late antiquity were considered most closely related to the Vandals and Gepids who, like the Goths, originally lived beyond the Carpathian mountains.
-At least one classical author, Procopius, stated that these three peoples used the same Gothic language.
-This language is known by modern schoalrs to have been a Germanic language.
-Classical writers did not call them "Germanic" however, but rather categorized the Goths as Scythians and Getae, linking them to their predecessors in the regions they lived in, whose customs they believed to have been similar.
-Modern scholars agree that the 3rd-century Goths can be seen as one dominant group within an ethnically diverse region, were indistinguishable in their material culture from their neighbours north of the lower Danube and Black Sea.
+The Goths of late antiquity were seen by classical authors as one of a group closely related "Gothic peoples".
+Procopius (c.
+500 - 565), for example, remarked that the Vandals and Gepids who, like the Goths, originally lived north of the Carpathian Mountains, used the same Gothic language.
+Examples of this language have survived and it is classified by modern scholars as a Germanic language.
+However, classical writers did not call the Goths "Germanic", but rather categorized them as Scythians and Getae, linking them to their predecessors in the regions they lived in, whose customs they believed to have been similar.
+Modern scholars agree that the 3rd-century Goths can be seen as one dominant group within an ethnically diverse region, indistinguishable in their material culture from their neighbours north of the lower Danube and of the Black Sea.